sofiiir/eds214-chemistry-of-stream-water-loquillo-mountains/README.md

 ![](images/clipboard-366800664.png)

+## Contents:

+-   **Environment initialization**: R script to install necessary packages
+-   **Data cleaning**: R script run to import raw data and clean into analysis ready code
+-   **Moving average function**: R script in the R folder holding the function to calculate 9 week moving averages
+-   **Moving average calculations**: R script
+-   **Outputs folder**: Contains dataframes of clean data and data analyzed for 9 week moving average
+-   **Paper folder**: Contains main quarto doc that runs the entirety of the project from data cleaning to plotting
+-   **Figs folder**: Contains a saved png of the final graph
+-   **Scratch**: Contains spaghetti code with initial data exploration

 ## Data

 Raw data is stored in the data folder as individual files for each of the four watersheds being analyzed.
 The processed data was read in and processed for the necessary data to produce the final figure and can be found in the output folder.